AGValdes/city_explorer_api/README.md

 ## Change Log
 1.0.1 - App now pulls location data dynamically based on city name.
 Also populates weather forecast and hiking options based on the location from outside API's.
+1.0.2 - added a database to store previously searched location data.
 ## Credits and Collaborations
-Thanks to Bade, Skyler, & all other TA's!
+Thanks to Bade, Skyler, Chance & all other TA's!
 -->

 ### Number and name of feature: Location Feature